 Sales efforts at these companies are put into creating awareness, engaging, and converting prospects into customers.

 Very often, B2B companies also use a selling technique called “Account Based Sales”.
 It involves creating a list of potential target companies and putting all the sales effort into sales pitches for that limited list.

 B2C companies can take a cue from B2B companies and adopt a more personal approach to sales.
 Think customer centricity and customer success.

 For one, B2C companies can personalize marketing and sales towards select segments of customers, rather than aiming for mass appeal.

-Personalization is the need of the hour with sales today – consumers don’t want to feel like they’re part of a herd, they want to feel like the brand truly cares about them in particular.
+Personalization is the need of the hour with sales today.
+Your consumers don’t want to feel like they’re part of a herd.
+They want to feel like the brand truly cares about them in particular.

-Cornflakes, for example, can create a different sales pitch for children, a different one for young adults and a different one for middle-aged people – especially because all these segments look toward cornflakes to fulfil different needs (nutrition, quick meals, healthy alternatives)!
+Cornflakes, for example, can create a different sales pitch for children, a different one for young adults, and a different one for middle-aged people – especially because all these segments look toward cornflakes to fulfill different needs (nutrition, quick meals, healthy alternatives)!

 2. B2B Companies Deal in Face-to-Face Selling, While Most B2C Companies Don’t

-A B2B company’s sales process is characterized by face-to-face time, even if it maybe a virtual affair in recent times.
-It creates a rapport, gives customers direct insight into the brand’s philosophy and values and encourages a deeper bond between the customer and the company – it prioritizes customer centricity in sales.
+A B2B company’s sales process is characterized by face-to-face time, even if it may be a virtual affair in recent times.
+It creates a rapport and gives customers direct insight into the brand’s philosophy and values.
+It encourages a deeper bond between the customer and the company – it prioritizes customer-centricity in sales.